savepong/yournextstore/README.md

 ## Stripe Webhooks

-Your Next Store uses Stripe Webhooks to handle events from Stripe.
+Handmade.in.th uses Stripe Webhooks to handle events from Stripe.
 Currently, the endpoint is used to automatically revalidate cart page and to create tax transaction (if enabled).
 To set up Webhooks, follow the Stripe docs.
 The exact steps depend on whether you've activated Stripe Workbench in your Stripe account: [docs.stripe.com/webhooks#add-a-webhook-endpoint](https://docs.stripe.com/webhooks#add-a-webhook-endpoint).

 The endpoint for the webhook is `https://{YOUR_DOMAIN}/api/stripe-webhook`.
 The only required event is `payment_intent.succeeded`.
 When the webhook is configured in Stripe, set the `STRIPE_WEBHOOK_SECRET` environment variable to the secret key created by Stripe.